simplelogica/nocms-widgets/README.md

 ## What's this?

 This is a Rails engine with a basic functionality of customizable widgets.
-It's not attached to any particular CMS so you can use it freely within your Rails application without too much dependencies,¡.
+It's not attached to any particular CMS so you can use it freely within your Rails application without too much dependencies.

 ## How do I install it?